ByamB4/Common-CTF-Challenges/pwn/README.md

 > No PIE: Virtual address it should use and keeps its memory layout quite static

-> File descriptor: input - 0, output - 1, error - 2
+> File descriptor: input: 0, output: 1, error: 2

 ### Syscall table